Why I feel absolutely no nostalgia whatsoever for the 1980s (posted 26 April 2006)

 A quick word of advice.
 If you’re planning on quitting drugs, you should not go out dancing in the street while you wait for withdrawal to kick in.
 Also, you should not just throw your bag full of pills, or crack, or whatever, into the garbage truck.
 Especially not right in front of Arnold Schwarzenegger’s creepy, watchful face.

-Replies to Why I feel absolutely no nostalgia whatsoever for the 1980s (4 so far…) Syndication feed
+4 replies to Why I feel absolutely no nostalgia whatsoever for the 1980s Use a feed to Follow replies to this article

 Charles, I don´t know if I am getting the post right, but anyways, didn´t the war on drugs started in the 70`s in the time of the Nixon administration?